-The Company has adopted a distribution reinvestment plan, whereby Class I shareholders can elect to have their cash distributions reinvested in Class I shares commencing with any distribution paid on or after July 1, 2025.
-Any cash distributions attributable to the Class I shares owned by participants in the distribution reinvestment plan will have their cash distributions immediately reinvested in our Class I shares on behalf of the participants on the business day such distribution would have been paid to such shareholder.
-The per share purchase price for Class I shares purchased pursuant to the distribution reinvestment plan will be equal to the transaction price at the time the distribution is payable.
-Class I shares acquired under the distribution reinvestment plan will entitle the participant to the same rights and be treated in the same manner as Class I shares purchased in the private offering.
+The Company has adopted a distribution reinvestment plan, whereby Class F and Class I shareholders can elect to have their cash distributions reinvested in Class F and Class I shares, respectively, commencing with any distribution paid on or after May 20, 2025.
+Any cash distributions attributable to the Class F and Class I shares owned by participants in the distribution reinvestment plan will have their cash distributions immediately reinvested in our Class F and Class I shares, respectively, on behalf of the participants on the business day such distribution would have been paid to such shareholder.
+The per share purchase price for Class F and Class I shares acquired under the distribution reinvestment plan will be equal to the transaction price at the time the distribution is paid.
+Class F and Class I shares acquired under the distribution reinvestment plan will entitle the participant to the same rights and be treated in the same manner as Class F and Class I shares purchased in the private offering.

-Non-controlling interest
+Non-controlling interests

-Non-controlling interests represent interests in the Company's investments held by an affiliate of New Mountain through a joint venture.
+Non-controlling interests represent interests in the Company's investments held by an affiliate of New Mountain through a joint venture and Class E OP units.
 Allocation of net income or loss is generally based upon relative ownership interests held by equity owners in each investment.
+As of June 30, 2025, 36,325 Class E OP units were issued for performance participation allocation expenses.
+See Note 10 - Related and Affiliated Party Transactions, for further details of the performance participation allocation.